 - Epidemiology

-- Neurotrauma and Critical Care of the Brain

-The Signs of Brain Injury
+- · The Signs of Brain Injury

-Management of Brain Injury
+- Management of Brain Injury

-Critical Care
+- · Critical Care

-Outcome
+- Outcome

-Socioeconomics
+- Socioeconomics

 Subdivisions in the book are very well organized.
 This lends itself to the book being used as a reference for current concepts in different aspects of neurotrauma.
 Of particular interest is the fact that most chapters have a summary of the content.
 Each chapter also has extensive references.